kolesov93/lt_speech_commands/README.md

 # Lithuanian Speech Commands dataset

-!!audio will be here, when the article is published!!

 This is a dataset created for academic research in voice activation.
 The format of dataset is the same as in [Google Speech Commands dataset](https://ai.googleblog.com/2017/08/launching-speech-commands-dataset.html).

 In **raw** directory you can see: